Skip to content

 Plugin Configuration

 CodeBuddy Code supports a plugin system that allows you to extend functionality with custom commands, agents, hooks, and MCP servers.
-Plugins are distributed through marketplaces and can be configured at both user and project levels.
+Plugins are distributed through marketplaces and can be configured at user and project levels.

 Plugin Settings